About this site

-MAMMALS of the FOREST FLOOR
+MAMMALS of the RAINFOREST FLOOR

 As a result of the lack of abundant ground growth, the tropical rainforest supports few large-bodied herbivores and consequently an even smaller population of large predators.
 The majority of ground-dwelling animals are small to medium-sized creatures that feed on fallen fruits and seeds, saplings, and small prey.